 Storage

-Store any leftover clams in an airtight container in the refrigerator for 1 day.
+Store any leftover steamed clams in an airtight container in the refrigerator for up to 1 day.
 This dish is not freezer-friendly.
 To reheat, place clams in a pot over low heat until warmed through.

 Recipe FAQs

-Littleneck clams are cooked when their shells open during the steaming process.
+Littleneck clams are cooked when their shells open during steaming.
 Discard any clams that do not open, as they may not be safe to eat.
 The clams should be plump and opaque, and the cooking liquid will be fragrant and flavorful.

 Yes, you can overcook steamed clams.
 Overcooking can make them tough and chewy.
 To avoid overcooking, steam the clams just until they open, which usually takes about 6-8 minutes.
 Remove them from the heat immediately once they open.